cym13/cym13.github.io/source/excel_webservice.rst

 --------------

-Did you know that Microsoft Excel has some functions that could be exploited by malicious actors.
+Did you know that Microsoft Excel has some functions that could be exploited by malicious actors?
 I'm not talking about macros here, but plain old formulas.

 We are interested in formulas for two reasons.
 First of all it isn't blocked by any anti-macro system, nor is it detected by any antivirus as being a bad thing.
-Moreover there are more clever ways to use them than just send someone else an XLS file.
+Moreover there are cleverer ways to use them than just send someone else an XLS file.

 Formula injection